Frequently Asked Questions

 What is the last day a contribution can qualify for calendar year tax purposes?

-Stock gifts need to be received by our office no later than December 29, 2020 to ensure adequate processing time.
+Stock gifts need to be received by our office no later than December 29, 2020 to ensure adequate year-end processing.
 Read the stock transfer instructions (PDF) for stock transfer instructions.

 State Nonprofit Disclosures